Altaccount595/Geoguesser/README.md

 # Project Description:

 Our project will be focused on creating a replica of GeoGuessr by using GoogleMaps StreetView panoramas.
 During each round the server picks a random StreetView coordinate and shows the panorama next to an interactive world map (depending on the region the user has selected).
 The player drops a marker on where they think the street is located and submits.
 The game then reveals the location, draws a distance line, and awards points based on the distance between the true location and the user's location.
-Our game will have multiple regions and a timed mode.
-A stretch of our project is to include a TimeGuessr where users will have to guess a place and time based on historical/famous images.
+Our game has multiple regions and a timed mode.

-# Install Guide

 **Prerequisites**